 - fingernails that break easily, with ridges that go from left to right

-In theory, very low calcium can cause fits, but this is very rare, especially if you've had the condition for some time and are being treated with medication.
+It's possible that very low calcium levels can cause fits, but this is rare, particularly if you've had the condition for some time and are being treated with medication.

-Often, anxiety can cause you to breathe rapidly (hyperventilate).
-This could make you feel ill and make your calcium drop even further, so it's important to remain calm.
+Anxiety can often make you breathe rapidly (hyperventilate).
+This could make you feel ill and cause your calcium level to fall even further, so it's important to remain calm.

-The most common cause of hypoparathyroidism is accidental injury to the parathyroid glands during head and neck surgery.
-In about 12% of patients undergoing surgery it lasts for only a short time.
-Fewer than 3% of patients have permanent hypoparathyroidism.
+Hypoparathyroidism is most commonly caused by accidental injury to the parathyroid glands during head and neck surgery.
+In about 12% of people undergoing surgery it lasts for only a short time, with less than 3% having permanent hypoparathyroidism.

 Other causes include: